-Once collected, the material needs to be securely stored either on site or in a Shire works depot. to prevent inappropriate access to the material by members of the general public.
+Once collected, the material needs to be securely stored either on site or in a Shire works depot, to prevent inappropriate access to the material by members of the general public.

 The Waste Authority, through the DER currently has a household hazardous waste disposal program running where the Shire can deliver the hazardous waste to a number of Perth Metropolitan or regional drop-off facilities no charge, the nearest being Toodyay or the Metropolitan area (depending on the direction being travelled).
+The Shire is to be aware that should this program cease, the disposal of hazardous waste can be an expensive activity.